AI assistant — not human

 Common Mistake

 The ideal architecture connects both interactive and paginated reports to the same Power BI dataset (semantic model).
-This ensures data consistency across all outputs — the numbers on the CFO's dashboard match the numbers in the board report PDF.
-EPC Group implements this shared-dataset pattern in every enterprise deployment, and it is the single most important architectural decision for organizations that need both report types.
+This setup ensures data consistency across all outputs.

-Power BI Report Builder is the free, standalone Windows application for designing and publishing paginated reports.
-If your team has experience with SSRS Report Builder or Visual Studio RDLC designer, the interface will be immediately familiar — it uses the same RDL (Report Definition Language) format that has been the standard for Microsoft operational reporting for over 15 years.
+Power BI Report Builder uses the RDL (Report Definition Language) format.
+This format has been the standard for Microsoft operational reporting for over 15 years.

 Report Builder provides a WYSIWYG design canvas with distinct regions: body (main content area), page header, and page footer.
 Drag and drop data regions — tables (tablix), matrices, lists, charts, gauges, maps, and images — onto the design surface.
 Each element supports precise positioning with pixel-level control over margins, padding, borders, and sizing.
 This is the level of layout control that interactive Power BI reports simply cannot provide.